anton7r/a7JS/README.md

 # a7JS
-a7 is a Javascript Framework which makes making single page apps much easier in the javascript department.
+a7 is a Javascript Framework which makes SPA's really easy to make

-# Setup
+## Setup